amadeuszklimaszewski/netizen2/README.md

 # netizen2
 WIP second version of Netizen, a FastAPI app that aims to recreate the backend for a simple social-network website.
 Uses SQLAlchemy for database access.
 Containerized with Docker and secured with JWT.
+Inspired by hexagonal and clean architecture, altered to fit my preferences.

 ## Tech stack
 * FastAPI `0.95.1`